 Around the thirtieth International Day of Persons with Disabilities (IDPD) past December, participants in the We are Able! programme organised a wide range of activities across six African countries.
-This day, initiated by the United Nations in 1992, was celebrated with festivities in cities like Khartoum, Bujumbura and on national television in Uganda.
+This day, initiated by the United Nations in 1992, was celebrated in cities like Khartoum, Bujumbura and on national television in Uganda.

 The theme of this year was: ‘Transformative solutions for inclusive development: the role of innovation in fuelling an accessible and equitable world’.
 This reflects many of the objectives of the We are Able! programme.